top of page

 Shavuot

 Shavuot, known as the Feast of Weeks, commemorates the giving of the Torah at Mount Sinai and marks the end of the counting of the Omer.
-For Messianic Jews, Shavuot holds additional significance as the time when the Holy Spirit was poured out on the disciples of Yeshua (Jesus) during the Feast of Pentecost, symbolizing the renewal of God's covenant and the fulfillment of prophetic promises in both the Torah and the New Testament.
+Shavuot holds additional significance as the time when the Holy Spirit was poured out on the disciples of Yeshua (Jesus) during the Feast of Pentecost, symbolizing the renewal of God's covenant and the fulfillment of prophetic promises in both the Torah and the New Testament.

 Gérôme,_Jean-Léon_-_Moses_on_Mount_Sinai_Jean-Léon_Gérôme_-1895-1900.jpg